EngSherifMostafa/Compiler_Design/README.md

-# Scanner_Design
+# Lexical_Analyzer
-## Scanner design is a part of the Compiler designed for TATA programming language
+## Lexical_Analyzer is a part of the Compiler designed for TATA programming language
 ## It contains two classes :
 - Scanner   -> responsible for scanning each character in a text file called * .txt
 - DrawIntro -> provide an introduction once the code starts.